mircealungu/student-projects/writing_rules/Avoid_Adjectives.md

 Even if the text was less exagerate, e.g. *too much down on the settings page* - you're setting yourself for a debate: why was it too much down.
 If this is important, then explain it and let the user realize themselves that it was *too much down*.
 Show, don't tell.

-Adjectives are usually your opinions or judgements.
-Use them sparingly if at all.